Pennsylvania drillers kept oil production from the 1882 Warren County well a closely guarded secret.

 Image “Guarding a Wildcat Well,” 1883, from The Century Illustrated Monthly Magazine, courtesy Raymond P. Sorenson.

-Rumors of a major oil discovery came at a time when markets were already oversupplied by the nearby Bradford field, the first giant U.S. oilfield.
-Widespread speculation about the well’s production influenced oil prices, according to geologist and historian Raymond Sorenson.
+Rumors of the oil discovery came at a time when markets were already oversupplied by the nearby Bradford field, the first truly giant U.S. oilfield.
+Widespread speculation about the well’s production influenced oil prices, according to petroleum geologist and historian Ray Sorenson.

-“Numerous operators and marketers sent personnel to watch the well on 646, leading to the development of oil scouting as a recognized profession,” Sorenson noted during a 2012 presentation to geologists.
-He added that in 1882 his grandfather celebrated his first birthday less than two miles from the Lot 646 Mystery Well.
+“Numerous operators and marketers sent personnel to watch the well on 646, leading to the development of oil scouting as a recognized profession,” Sorenson noted in 2012, adding that his grandfather celebrated his first birthday in 1882 less than two miles from the well.

 “The excitement in the oil exchanges was indescribable,” Giddens proclaimed in his classic historical account.
 “Over 4,500,000 barrels of oil were sold in one day on the exchanges in Titusville, Oil City and Bradford.”